What Is Ultrafast Laser?

 Pros

-Ultrafast laser is one of the important development directions in the laser field.
+Ultrafast laser is a of the important development directions in the laser field.
 As an emerging technology, it has significant advantages in precision micromachining.
 The ultra-short pulse generated by the ultra-fast laser interacts with the material for a very short time, and will not bring heat to the surrounding materials, so ultra-fast laser processing is also called cold processing.
-This is because, when the laser pulse width reaches the picosecond or femtosecond level, the influence on the molecular thermal motion can be avoided to a large extent, resulting in less thermal influence.
+This is because, when the laser pulse width reaches the pico2nd or femto2nd level, the influence on the molecular thermal motion can be avoided to a large extent, resulting in less thermal influence.

 For example, when we cut preserved eggs with a blunt kitchen knife, we often cut the preserved eggs into fine pieces.
 If you choose a cutting method with a particularly sharp knife edge that cuts the mess quickly, the preserved eggs will be cut evenly and beautifully.
 That's the advantage of being super fast.